wcordeiro/Data-Representation-and-Querying/final-project/README.md

 The data is in CSV format (Comma Separated Values), obtained from [Galway City Beaches](https://data.gov.ie/dataset/galway-city-beaches).

 #### Size, Fields & Values.
-The file cointains 4 unique rows.
+The file contains 4 unique rows.
 Each row has 8 fields with associated values.

 | Field         | Description     |
 |:-----:|:-------------------------------------------------------------:|